-What is the Cost of Restumping a House?
+What is the Cost of Restumping a House in Australia?

-The cost to restump varies depending on how many stumps you need, the stump material, space, soil, foundations and stump holes and more.
+The cost to restump a house in Australia varies depending on how many stumps you need, the stump material, space, soil, foundations and stump holes and more.

 Restumping which is also known as reblocking is the process of replacing your house stumps with new ones.
 You may not need to replace all the stumps.
-At levelMaster we replace your damaged or deteriorating stumps with adjustable steel stumps.
+The specialists that use LevelMaster stumps replace your damaged or deteriorating stumps with adjustable steel stumps.

 What is the process of Restumping

 Assessment of the stumps and floor level, assessment of soil and stump depth, jacking and removing stumps, digging if needed.
 Then the new stumps are placed and the house is leveled.

 When LevelMasters adjustable steel stumps are used it saves on labour costs as they are much faster to install and to adjust in the future.

 When you are looking around for a re-stumping quote, be wary of people quoting very cheap prices.
 Restumping a house is a large undertaking that can have expensive consequences for cutting corners.
 As Robert from LevelMaster will tell you, there are some inexperienced ‘backyard’ operations in the industry, and their negligent work can lead to tragic results.
 Contact us to find an experienced professional who will do it right the first time.

 ‘We recently did The Brisbane Home Show, and we heard 30-40 horror stories without even soliciting them.
 It’s a fact that there are lot of houses re-stumped and then found they need to redo them within another three to five years.
 There are people in the industry that try to cut corners and cut costs instead of doing it once and doing it properly,’ Robert stated.